Hong Kong in Deeper Crisis as Unrest Enters Fourth Day

 “How can you vote when there’s neither bus nor MTR, and when projectiles are being hurled?” he reportedly asked lawmakers.

+“The ongoing riots over the past few months, with their massive scale, simultaneous occurrence in various districts and grave severity of violence, make it necessary to strengthen the support for the police’s front-line officers,” the government said in a statement.

+Citing unnamed sources, China’s state-backed Global Times also said Thursday that the Hong Kong government was preparing to announce a curfew in response to the unrest.
+There was no immediate confirmation or denial of the claim.

-—With reporting by Aria Chen/Hong Kong
+—With reporting by Laignee Barron and Aria Chen/Hong Kong